 Above: William Earl Johns during the war

-In the Charmes Military Cemetery, plot I, row E are four men who were killed on the same day - 31 August 1918.
+In the Charmes Military Cemetery, plot I, row E are four men who were killed around the same day - 30/31 August 1918.

 Above: Pension Record Cards of three of the four men killed on 31 August 1918